cool-guy-awesome/hbchat-fix-log/README.md

+# This is an archive
+Me and Project Rose devs are working on a remake called Let's Chat, that will also have Wii U support, so, a happy ending I guess...?

 # DO NOT JOIN ANY SERVERS UNTIL OTHERWISE MENTIONED BY ME @VirtuallyExisting
 On 10/11/2025 there was a hacker who leaked several people's IPs and swatted people.
 Me and 1 other developer are working to resolve issues and restore hbchat to it's former glory, probably under a new name.